vbd/Fieldnotes/how-to-become-a-developer.md

 Some general notes:
 - Take time, learn, take notes.
 Get experience by doing projects.
 Practice and experience, is important.
 Improve have fun.
-- If you are criticised don't take it personal!
+- If you are criticised don't take it personally!
 - If you criticise don't get personally!
 - Bloom's Taxonomy: Remember - Understand - Do / Apply - Analyze - Evaluate - Create
 - Iterative approach, communication, getting feedback, giving feedback and common sense.
 That's my 5 cent.